githubtraining/release-workflow/outline.md

 ----

 Should user add the pull request/issue as step 3, for the bug issue created in step 2 ?
+Change name of project to Release 1.0?

 Project board doesn't have columns.

+Have bot delete branch after merge in step 8.